 Rajnath Singh to formally induct Rafales into IAF on September 10

-New Delhi, Aug 28: The Rafale fighter aircraft will be formally inducted into the Indian Air Force at the Ambala air base by Defence Minister, Rajnath Singh on September 10.
+New Delhi, Aug 28: The Rafale fighter aircraft will be formally inducted into the Indian Air Force at the Ambala airbase by Defence Minister, Rajnath Singh on September 10.

 Specifications and performance data of Rafale fighter jets